proski/flake-os-demo/flake-parts-4-nixos-system/README.md

 be copied from `pkgs.stdenv.buildPlatform.system`, but it's causing infinite recursion.

+Indeed, we are not passing any system-dependent arguments to the configuration in `perSystem`, so `pkgs` as the `nixosModules` argument can only come from the `nixosConfiguration`.
+Defining one based from another won't get us any information about the current system.

-It means that the build platform needs to be hardcoded unless we find some way to smuggle `system` from `perSystem` into the module.
+It means that the build platform needs to be hardcoded unless we find some way to break hermeticity of `nixosConfiguration`.

-Hardcoding the build platform makes this approach just as problematic as our first attempt to convert from flake-utils to flake-parts.
+So we are back to what we had during our first attempt.
+One system can be hardcoded, others need to use `--impure`.

+But one thing is better now.
+The build system is defined in a module.
+The same module can be used for many configurations.